 Where: Lange Gasse, 1080

-Every Saturday, Lange Gasse – between Josefstädter Straße and Josefsgasse – will be closed for cars and decorated with neat little food stands in two rows.
+Every Saturday, the traffic-calmed area of the Lange Gasse – between Josefstädter Straße and Josefsgasse – turns into a market with neat little food stands in two rows.
 Offering mainly regional organic produce like fresh fruit and vegetables, you will also find wine, juice, as well as dairy products from the neighbouring cheese shop Jumi Käse that will have you look at and smell cheese in all colours and odours for hours.
 You will also run into happy faced people that you can have long chats with about the tastiness of Austrian potatoes.
 Or the weather.

 Plus: Baker Öfferl has a stand where you can buy his beautiful bread creations, like his unique bread, tasty Semmeln, and delicious Buchteln.
 But make sure to be there early, the good stuff will be gone quickly.